 The consolidated entity has adopted all new and amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are relevant to its operations and effective for the current reporting period.
-The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the consolidated entity.

-New and amended Accounting Standards or Interpretations that are not yet mandatory and have not been early adopted by the consolidated entity are disclosed in note 29.
+New and amended Accounting Standards or Interpretations that are not yet mandatory and have not been early adopted by the consolidated entity are disclosed in note 30.